CodingSage/celebration-bot/README.md

 # Celebration bot

-A friendly bot that welcomes you and celebrates all your achievements!
+Hello Friend!
+This is Celebration bot - a friendly bot that welcomes you and celebrates all your achievements! or anything else it wants to celebrate.